iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 5. If the government enacted a Fascist or Communist Policy that covered up a Presidential Power or has text on the policy  for the Chancellor.
 Proceed to the Executive Action.

-6. After a policy has been played a s Executive Actions are complete, begin a new round with a new Election.
+6. After a policy has been played and Executive Actions are complete, the round it over.
+Begin a new round by initiating an Election.

 ### EXECUTIVE ACTION
 If the newly-enacted Fascist Policy grants a Presidential Power, the President must use it before the next round can begin.
 Before using a power, the President is free to discuss the issue with other players, but ultimately the President gets to decide how and when the power is used.
 Gameplay cannot continue until the President uses the power.
 Presidential Powers are used only once; they don’t stack or roll over to future turns.